joaomelo/balance/README.md

   📁tests         // support test files
 ```

 The code spread in those folders takes advantage of the JavaScript thriving open source ecosystem.
 [React](https://reactjs.org/), [Material-UI](https://material-ui.com/) and [Chart.js](https://www.chartjs.org/) are the UI backbone.
-[RxJS](https://rxjs.dev/) supports the state management.
+[RxJS](https://rxjs.dev/) supports state management.
 [Playwright](https://playwright.dev/) and [Jest](https://jestjs.io/) enable unit and e2e testing.
-The [package.json](package.json) file lists the many others libraries I was fortune to have access to.
+The [package.json](package.json) file lists the many others libraries I was fortunate to have access to.

 # Development
 _How to run locally?_

-The first step to run Balance in your local machine is download the project.
+The first step to run Balance in your local machine is to download the project.
 GitHub offers many ways to do that.
 For example, you could clone the repo with git.

 ``` bash
 git clone https://github.com/joaomelo/balance.git